How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 2017

-Bengaluru FC once again tried luck in the AFC Champions League but got knocked out by Al-Wehdat in Preliminary Round 2.
+Bengaluru FC once again got to try their luck in the AFC Champions League but got knocked out by Al-Wehdat in Preliminary Round 2.
 In the AFC Cup, they progressed from the group stages to reach the Inter-zone play-off finals.
 Whereas, Mohun Bagan had a disappointing campaign as they finished in the group.

 |ACL Preliminary Round 2